 For years, I have been making this fresh and vibrant appetizer for our guests, but I have never created an official recipe for it.
-I always get asked how I make it, so I am finally sharing the recipe for my Mediterranean Bruschetta Appetizer for all of you that have been asking for it.
+I always get asked how I make it, so I am finally sharing the recipe for my Mediterranean Tomato Bruschetta Appetizer for all of you who have been asking for it.

 I have always preferred stronger flavors and this Bruschetta does not disappoint in that area!
 This is one of those recipes, though, that you can easily moderate the flavors by using smaller amounts of the ingredients.